2002 Venezuelan coup attempt: The 49 Laws

-In 2000, the pro-Chávez National Assembly granted President Chávez emergency powers and the ability to rule by decree through an enabling act to tend to the poor state of the economy.
-On 13 November 2001, Chávez passed a package of 49 laws, using the enabling act which was set to expire the following day such as rearranging public ministries while also changing major laws in the government, oil businesses and land usage without approval of the National Assembly.
 The laws "marked a turning point in public sentiment toward the president" with both Chávez supporters and critics outraged at the changes.
 The two decrees in particular sparked protest: a law aimed at strengthening government control over the oil company PDVSA and a more controversial land reform law, which included provisions for the expropriation of "idle" lands.
 Though the government stated that it would provide the previous owners with compensation at the going market rates, the land laws introduced by Chávez were so vaguely worded that the government could legally expropriate any property it wished to take.
 While some of the land was genuinely given to the vulnerable, much of it was used in a system of patronage for party members loyal to Chávez.

 McCaughan described the 49 laws as the "plus ultra non", the "point of no return for Chávez's troubled relations with business, church and media leaders".
 For the opposition, such dramatic changes to the government proved to them that Chávez was a "dictator-in-training".
 On 10 December 2001, a national strike shut down 90% of the economy and was the largest strike in Venezuela's history, bigger than the strike that assisted with ending the dictatorship of Marcos Pérez Jiménez in 1958.
 By January 2002, protests involving hundreds of thousands of Venezuelans opposing Chávez became common in Venezuela.